-For the Year Ended
+For the Year Ended December 31,

-December 31,

-2018 2017
+2019 2018

-Expected term (years) 5.50 - 10.00 5.32 - 10.00
+Expected term (years) 5.50 - 10.00 5.50 - 10.00

-Risk free interest rate 2.69 - 3.24% 1.95 - 2.39%
+Risk free interest rate 1.42 - 2.53% 2.69 - 3.24%

-Expected volatility 140 -141% 130%
+Expected volatility 134 - 139% 140 - 141%

 Expected dividends 0.00% 0.00%

 The Company has computed the fair value of stock options granted using the Black-Scholes option pricing model.
 Option forfeitures are accounted for at the time of occurrence.
-The expected term used for options issued to non-employees is usually the contractual life and the expected term used for options issued to employees and directors is the estimated period of time that options granted are expected to be outstanding.
-The Company utilizes the "simplified" method to develop an estimate of the expected term of "plain vanilla" employee option grants.
+The expected term used for options issued is the estimated period of time that options granted are expected to be outstanding.
+The Company utilizes the "simplified" method to develop an estimate of the expected term of "plain vanilla" option grants.
 The Company does not currently have a sufficient trading history to support its historical volatility calculations.
 Accordingly, the Company is utilizing an expected volatility figure based on a review of the historical volatility of three comparable entities over a period of time equivalent to the expected life of the instrument being valued.
 The risk-free interest rate was determined from the implied yields from U.S. Treasury zero-coupon bonds with a remaining term consistent with the expected term of the instrument being valued.